cisasam/SafeTemperatureReproducibilityHSCC2025/README.md

 In order to run the scripts, Docker needs to be installed on your machine and working correctly, see [docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).
 KeYmaera X requires Wolfram Engine for QE.
 The Wolfram Engine license can be obtained for free and you will be prompted during the setup to login with your account.

 1. Run `./setup.sh`.
 This script creates a docker image with all necessary components to run KeYmaera X and check the proof.
-2. Log in with a Wolfram ID when prompted
+2. Log in with a Wolfram ID with a Wolfram Engine license when prompted.
+It can be obtained [here](https://wolfram.com/engine/free-license) for free.
 3. Once the setup is complete run `./check_proof.sh`.
 This script calls KeYmaera X with our proof in order to check it.
 It may take up to 20-30 minutes.
 4. You should see the output:
 ```